Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data

-Up to this point, all aforementioned methods rely on the assumptions that the observations are i.i.d. with the estimation process having no influence on the data collection process.
-However, in practice, the estimation and data collection processes can be intertwined, especially under the measurement-constrained setting, where $(X,\bZ)$ are available for all samples but we are only affordable to observe $Y$ on a very small portion of the samples \citep{wang2017computationally,zhang2021optimal}.
-The measurement-constrained problems become frequently encountered in many modern applications, when acquiring labeled data is highly costly or time-consuming.
-For instance, in EHR (electronic health records) studies, while the data may contain a tremendous amount of patient's medical and diagnostic information which can be potentially used as $(X,\bZ)$ in our problem (\ref{objective}), the gold-standard outcome $Y$ is often not immediately available and may require manual chart reviews from medical experts.
-However, due to very expensive cost, chart reviews are typically conducted only for a small subset of selected patients.
-Depending on how the patients are sampled in the EHR database, the resulting M-estimator of (\ref{objective}) can be very inefficient.
+Up to this point, all aforementioned methods rely on the assumptions that the observations are i.i.d. and that the estimation process does not influence the data collection process.
+However, in practice, these two processes are often intertwined, especially under the measurement-constrained setting, where $(X, \bZ)$ are observed for all samples, but the response variable $Y$ can be measured only for a small subset \citep{wang2017computationally,zhang2021optimal}.
+Such constraints arise whenever labeling is expensive or time-consuming.
+For instance, in EHR (electronic health records) studies, while the database may contain rich patient-level covariates $(X,\bZ)$, the gold-standard outcome $Y$ often requires manual chart reviews from medical experts.
+Due to very expensive cost, only a carefully sampled subset of patients can be labeled, and the sampling scheme clearly affects the accuracy of the corresponding M-estimator.